Maigard/git-class/worksheet-instructions.md

 You are a driver when it is your turn to follow your worksheet.
 You are an Observer when someone else in your team is the Driver.
 It is important that you understand what the worksheet is trying to have you accomplish when you are driving as well as what your teammate(s) is/are trying to accomplish when you are observing.

+TODO - add a note on how this workflow differs from day 1

 # Example Process